lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Because we have written mini-results throughout, we can assemble them into a full results section.
 Keep in mind that most CFA models will continue testing multidimensional models.
 Thus, the entire analysis continues in the next lesson and associated practice problem.

 >**Model testing**.
 To evaluate the models we, we used confirmatory factor analysis (CFA) in the R package, lavaan (v.0-6.17) with maximum likelihood estimation.
-Our sample size was 267 We selected fit criteria for their capacity to assess different aspects of the statistical analysis.
+Our sample size was 267.
+We selected fit criteria for their capacity to assess different aspects of the statistical analysis.
 As is common among SEM researchers, we reported the Chi-square goodness of fit (χ2).
 This evaluates the discrepancy between the unrestricted sample matrix and the restricted covariance matrix.
 Although the associated *p*-value indicates adequate fit when the value is non-significant, it is widely recognized that a large sample size can result in a statistically significant *p* value (Byrne, 2016b).
-The comparative fit index (CFI) is an incremental index, comparing the hypothesized model at least .90 and perhaps higher than .95 (Kline, 2016).
+The comparative fit index (CFI) is an incremental index, comparing the hypothesized model to an independent/baseline model.
+Acceptable fit occurs when values are at least .90 and perhaps higher than .95 (Kline, 2016).
 The root mean square error of approximation (RMSEA) takes into account the error of approximation in the population and expresses it per degree of freedom.
 As such, the fit indicator considers the complexity of the model.
 Ideal values are equal to or less than .05, values less than .08 represent reasonable fit, and values between .08 and .10 represent mediocre fit.
-The standardized root mean residual is a standardized measure of the mean absolute covariance residual – the overall difference between the observed and predicted correlations.
+The standardized root mean residual (SRMR) is a standardized measure of the mean absolute covariance residual – the overall difference between the observed and predicted correlations.
 Values greater than .10 may indicate poor fit and inspection of residuals is then advised.
 Kline (2016) advised researchers to be cautious when using these criteria as strict cut-offs.
 Elements such as sample size and model complexity should be considered when evaluating fit.

 >Our first model was unidimensional where each of the 12 items loaded onto a single factor representing overall course evaluations.
 The Chi-square index was statistically significant $(\chi^2(54)=344.97, p<.001)$ indicating likely misfit.
 The CFI value of .85 indicated poor fit.
 The RMSEA = .14 (90% CI [.13, .16]) suggested serious problems.
-The SRMR value of .07 was higher than .05, but was below the warning criteria of .10.
+The SRMR value of .07 was below below the warning criteria of .10.
 The AIC and BIC values were 6124.13 and 6134.13, respectively, and will become useful in comparing subsequent models.

 >Our second model was a single-order, correlated traits model where each of the 12 items loaded onto one of four factors.
 Standardized pattern coefficients ranged between .74 and .85 on the TradPed factor, between .56 and .84 on the Valued factor, and between .57 and .85 on the SCRPed factor.
 The Chi-square index was statistically significant $(\chi^2(51) = 224.795, p < 0.001$ indicating some degree of misfit.
 The CFI value of .91 fell below the recommendation of .95.
 The RMSEA = .113 (90% CI [.098, .128]) was higher than recommended.
 The SRMR value of .061 remained below the warning criteria of .10.
 The AIC and BIC values were 6009.95 and 6021.20, respectively.